Jim Everett: Los Angeles Rams

+New Orleans Saints

 The Rams traded Everett to the Saints in March 1994.
 In return, the Los Angeles Times reported, Los Angeles received "a seventh-round pick in the 1995 draft".

-In three years with the Saints, benefitting from receivers such as Quinn Early and former Falcon receiver Michael Haynes and former Bear fullback Brad Muster in the backfield, Everett threw 22, 26, and 12 touchdowns.
-But the team finished 7–9, 7–9, and 3–13 in those three years, respectively.
-The Saints, like many other NFL teams, released or traded core players when the NFL's salary cap took effect around the time Everett arrived in New Orleans.
-The Dome Patrol defense had largely been dismantled by 1994.
+In three years with the Saints, benefiting from receivers such as Quinn Early and former Falcon receiver Michael Haynes and former Bear fullback Brad Muster in the backfield, Everett threw 22, 26, and 12 touchdowns.
+Nevertheless, the team finished 7–9, 7–9, and 3–13 in those three years, respectively.
+The Saints, like many other NFL teams, released or traded core players when the NFL's salary cap took effect around the time Everett arrived.
+The Dome Patrol defense had also largely been dismantled by 1994.
 Only Sam Mills remained on the Saints' roster by 1994, and that was Mills's final season, as he departed for the expansion Carolina Panthers the following year.
 Running backs Dalton Hilliard and Craig Heyward had also both left the Saints by 1994.

+San Diego Chargers

 Everett signed with the Chargers in June 1997.
 In his first start for San Diego, he defeated the Saints, 20–6, in his return to the Superdome.
 1997 was his final NFL season.

 Over his career, Everett performed well enough to be among league leaders in several passing categories.
 His 203 touchdown passes rank 45th all-time, and his 34,837 passing yards are 33rd all-time.
 He also ranks 35th all-time in completions and 32nd all-time in pass attempts.
 On a year-to-year basis, he was among the top ten league leaders in pass attempts (seven times), completions (eight times), pass yards (seven times), and passing touchdowns (six, including leading the league twice).

 Everett's two postseason victories (both in 1989) tied him with Vince Ferragamo, James Harris, and Norm Van Brocklin for second-most playoff victories during the Rams' first stint in Los Angeles (as of 2018, it is now the third-most).
 Only Ferragamo had more wins (three) during the Rams' 49-year stint in Los Angeles.
 Kurt Warner's five playoff victories during the Rams' years in St. Louis have since superseded Ferragamo's record.